-Article 262 - The procedure for issuing a permit for local regular urban passenger transportation
+Article $26^2$ - The procedure for issuing a permit for local regular urban passenger transportation

-- 1. A local self-government body shall issue a permit for local regular urban passenger transportation through competition.
+1. A local self-government body shall issue a permit for local regular urban passenger transportation through competition.
 The Government of Tbilisi or a structural unit of the Tbilisi City Hall authorised by the Government of Tbilisi shall be the permit issuing authority in Tbilisi.
 To obtain a permit for local regular urban passenger transportation, a permit applicant who has won the competition shall pay the price for issuing the permit.
-No fees shall be charged when issuing a permit for local regular urban passenger transportation. - 2.
-A local self-government representative body shall set the price for issuing a permit for local regular urban passenger transportation and shall approve the procedure for holding a competition for issuing a permit and the procedure for paying the price for issuing a permit; in Tbilisi, at the suggestion of the Mayor of Tbilisi, the Tbilisi Sakrebulo shall set the price for issuing a permit for local regular urban passenger transportation and shall approve the procedure for holding a competition for issuing a permit, whereas, the Government of Tbilisi shall approve the procedure for paying the price for issuing a permit. - [2.
-A local self-government representative body shall set the price for issuing a permit for local regular urban passenger transportation and shall approve the procedure for holding a competition for issuing a permit and the procedure for paying the price for issuing a permit (to be enacted as from the day of official announcement of the results of regular elections of 2014 for local self-government bodies)]. - 3.
-The price for issuing a local regular urban passenger transportation permit shall be transferred to the budget of a respective local self-governing unit.
+No fees shall be charged when issuing a permit for local regular urban passenger transportation.

+2. A local self-government representative body shall set the price for issuing a permit for local regular urban passenger transportation and shall approve the procedure for holding a competition for issuing a permit and the procedure for paying the price for issuing a permit.

+3. The price for issuing a local regular urban passenger transportation permit shall be transferred to the budget of the respective local self-governing unit.